US Forces in Somalia

 Geolocation notes

-Reports of the incident mention a forested area between the village of Ugunji and the town of Mubarak.
-The generic coordinates for Ugunji are: 1.873068, 44.721608.
-The generic coordinates for Mubarak are: 1.916810, 44.772570.
-Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.
+Reports of the incident mention that the strike took place in the town Bu’aale, for which the coordinates are: 1.251778, 42.575959.
+Due to limited information and satellite imagery available to Airwars, we were unable to verify the location further.

 US Forces Assessment: